sambown781/bravo-kernel.github.io/source/_posts/2015-03-27-creating-proper-github-releases.md

     - target the master branch
     - doublecheck before pressing the "Publish release" button

 That's all there's too it, your first release.

+**Note:: to prevent future merge conflicts caused by e.g. bugfixes... regularly merge master into dev!

 ## Starting work on the next release

-Now that the release is out, it's time to start work on the next one:
+Now that the release is out, it's time to start work on the next one

 1. update ``VERSION.txt`` in the dev branch with the next release number (e.g. 1.0-alpha2)
 2. commit and push change to dev